Gulfia83/Bake_cake/README.md

 2. Install the necessary packages using `pip install -r requirements.txt`.
 3. Create a `.env` file in the root directory of the project.
 4. Add the following variables to the `.env` file:
-- `TG_BOT_CAKE` - your telegram bot token.
+- `TG_BOT_TOKEN` - your telegram bot token.
+- `TG_CHAT_ID` - Telegram ID of the admin (who will receive notifications about new orders)
 - `SECRET_KEY` - Default: '' (empty string).
-The secret key for installing Django.
-It is used to provide a cryptographic signature and must have a unique value.
+Secret key for Django installation.
+It is used to provide cryptographic signature and must have a unique value.

 django-admin startproject automatically adds a randomly generated SECRET_KEY to each new project.
 - `ALLOWED_HOSTS` - Default: [] (empty list).
-A list of strings representing the hostnames/domains that this Django site can serve.
+List of strings representing hostnames/domains that this Django site can serve.
 This is a security measure to prevent HTTP host header attacks, which are possible even with many seemingly safe web server configurations.
 - `DEBUG` - One of the main functions of debug mode is to display detailed error pages.
 If your app throws an exception when DEBUG is True, Django will display a detailed traceback, including a lot of metadata about your environment, such as all currently defined Django settings (from settings.py)

 5. Run migrations with: